christinto/bitcannery-cli/dms/README.md

 Application uses config file to store configuration (see [here](dms/src/config.js#L13) for default configuration).
 Config files are stored in an OS-dependent location, which is printed when app starts.

-Application supports having multiple configurations on the same machine.
+Application supports having multiple configurations per machine.
 You can specify which config to use by setting `CONFIG_NAME` environment variable.
-We'll use this feature to run clients for Alice and three keepers whithout need to use multiple machines.
+We'll use this feature to run clients for Alice and three keepers on the same machine.

 Let's setup three configurations for different keepers: